strikerlg/code-snippets-saver/README.md

-> For now, I'm not supporting any issue related to this application.
+> **NOTE:** Please note that, I'm not supporting any issue related to this application anymore.

----

 # code-snippets-saver